ni/nimi-python/docs/nifgen/enums.rst

-        Specifies the PXI Clock is used as the Reference Clock source.
+        Specifies that the PXI Clock is used as the Reference Clock source.